Sleep for Teenage Athletes Why It's Important and How Much They Need

 Bottom line, it is important for teenage athletes to make sleep a priority.
 Regularly getting the recommended amount of sleep can support teenage athletes mental and physical well-being, as well as their athletic performance.
 As an athlete, sleep should be an essential part of your performance plan.

-If you have additional sports nutrition questions, consider visiting with a Registered Dietitian who can develop an individualized meal plan to meet your sports nutrition needs.
-For additional guidance of fueling your body for competition, check-out my recent blog: Your Guide to Game Day Nutrition.
+If you have additional sports nutrition questions, consider visiting with a sports dietitian nutritionist who can develop an individualized meal plan to meet your sports nutrition needs.
+For additional guidance of fueling your body for competition, check out my blog: Your Guide to Game Day Nutrition.